When I Get Where I'm Going: Critical reception

 Kevin John Coyne, reviewing the song for Country Universe, gave it a negative rating.
 He says that Dolly Parton helped "get this song across the finish line" and states that Paisley is "essentially Bob Saget in a cowboy hat."
 Dan MacIntosh of Country Standard Time was more positive, calling the song a "certified inspirational winner".

 Awards

-The song was nominated for a Dove Award for Country Recorded Song of the Year at the 37th GMA Dove Awards.
+The song was nominated for a Dove Award for Country Recorded Song of the Year released by Rick Hendrix Company for the 37th GMA Dove Awards.

 It won 2 Academy of Country Music Awards for Video of the Year, Vocal Event of the Year and was nominated for Song of the Year.

 The song also won a Country Music Association Award for Vocal Event of the Year and was nominated for Single and Video of the Year.

 Cover versions

 This song was covered by contemporary Christian music artist Geoff Moore in 2007 on his album Speak to Me.
 Moore's version was a Top 15 hit on the Hot Christian Songs and Hot Christian Adult Contemporary charts.
 In 2007, Christian contemporary trio 33Miles covered "When I Get Where I'm Going" on their self titled debut album.
 This song was also covered by Susie McEntire on her latest album Passages in 2010.
 In 2015, Chris Crump and Krista Hughes make a song choice selected covered the battle song in The Voice (U.S. season 9).